victor-m-p/humanities-glass/README.md

 // mpf -z [paramfile] [n_nodes]  // print out probabilities of all configurations under paramfile

 If you have a parameter file, this will print out all the configurations, the energy for each config, and the probability.

+* FUNDING

+This work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1548562.
+Specifically, it used 509 the Bridges-2 system, which is supported by NSF award number ACI-1928147, at the Pittsburgh 510 Supercomputing Center (PSC), under grant HUM220003.
+This work was supported in part by the Survival and Flourishing Fund.